 Fellows must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.

-(Core)
+VI.E.2.a)

-VI.E.2.a) Contributors to effective interprofessional teams include consulting physicians, psychologists, psychiatric nurses, social workers, and other professional and paraprofessional mental health personnel involved in the evaluation and treatment of patients.
+Interprofessional teams include consulting physicians, psychologists, nurses, social workers, case managers, and other professional/paraprofessional staff members involved in evaluating and treating patients.
 (Detail)